Setting up the persistence layer¶

 request through the website, which should contain an input form.
 This form then

 appropriate offers and send them back to the website.
-Thus, we will implement
+We will implement

 findDemanded($demand) in a final step to find those offers.